Commonfare-net/macao-social-wallet/doc/API.md

 Same as GET operations, with POST fields `amount` and `vendor`, optional field `participant`.

+# Transparent bridge to NXT API

+If activated, there is a transparent bridge to most NXT API calls via `GET` on the `/nxt/` url.

+This works for instance for `/nxt/getState` or `/nxt/getBalance` and will return a formatted HTML5 page with results.
+Account ID is set automatically from the currently logged in user.

 # Key encryption scheme

 Authentication in Freecoin is based on Shamir's Secret Sharing encryption scheme (SSSS).